decretist/Dissertation/Chapter2/chapter2.md

 name refers to the fact that rubrics were conventionally written in red (*ruber*) ink in manuscripts.
 A rubric is a very short summary of what the following canon is about.
-In many cases the rubric simply reads "*de eodem*", which means "about the same thing" as the preceding canon.
+In many cases the rubric simply reads "*de eodem*," which means "about the same thing" as the preceding canon.
 The 137 *de eodem* rubrics introducing first-recension canons turn out to be important clues into the development of the text of the *Decretum*.[^38] Stephan Kuttner